armbian/build/README.md

 - Use proven sources
 - Create SD images for various boards: Cubieboard, BananaPi, Cubox, Humminboard, Olimex, ...
 - Well documented, maintained & easy to use
-- Boot loaders and kernel images are compiled only once and cached - overridden with SOURCE_COMPILE="yes"
+- Boot loaders and kernel images are compiled and cached

     ```shell
 	#!/bin/bash